Skip to main content

 Can I export my code and host it elsewhere?+

-How does Blink compare in cost to hiring a developer or using other tools?+
+How does Blink compare in speed to traditional development?+

-What happens to my credits if I don't use them all in a month?+
+What happens to my credits if I don't use them all?+

 Ready to Try Blink?